DHTMLX/docs-diagram/docs/guides/diagram/configuration.md

 - *"rectangle"* - for the diagram in the default mode
 - *"card"*  - for the diagram in the default mode or the org chart mode
 - *"topic"* - for the diagram in the mindmap mode
-- *"task"* - for the diagram in the pert mode
+- *"task"* - for the diagram in the PERT mode

 ## Setting the default line type